bumble-tech/appyx/documentation/setup/quickstart.md

 # Quick start guide

+## Suggestions

-Before you proceed, it's suggested you check out the project and launch the `:app` module for a quick demonstration – what you see below will make more sense afterwards!
+- Check out the project and launch the `:app` module for a quick demonstration
+- Check out [Nodes and routing](basics/nodes-and-routing.md), which explains the concepts you'll encounter in this guide.

 ## 1. Add Appyx to your project